Chapter 13 Visualizations: the gglot2 Library

 aes(xintercept = extent, col=year)

 The figure is somewhat useful (it is a form of rugplot), but alone, it is usually not the best way to visualize data.
-Nevertheless, when colored like this, it indicates that the largest September ice extent in data occured in 1980-s, 2010-s tend to be at the low end.
+Nevertheless, when colored like this, it shows that there was much more ice in September in 1980-s, compared to 2010-s.

 ggplot(septemberData, aes(extent)) +